metaplex-foundation/sugar/README.md

 sugar create-config
 ```

-Executing the command starts an iterative process consisting in a sequence of prompts to gather information about all configuration options.
+Executing the command starts an interative process consisting in a sequence of prompts to gather information about all configuration options.
 At the end of it, a configuration file is saved (default to `config.json`) or its content is displayed on screen.
 To specify a custom file name, use the option `-c`:

 ```bash
 sugar create-config -c my-config.json